Bringing Hope & Joy back to the Travel Nursing Industry in 2023

 The Possible (realistic) Future of the Travel Nursing Industry

-Even then, addressing staff shortages through automation for a safer and less stressful work environment is vital to the current healthcare system and the future of the industry.
+Addressing staff shortages through automation for a safer and less stressful work environment is vital to the current healthcare system and the industry's future.

-Early retirement and a lack of young nurses mean more problems for the future of the industry.
-It's only through easing the current burdens of travel nurses that the next generation will be enticed to sign up.
-Credentially software tools recognize nursing exam qualifications, including NCLEX-RN and ADN (associate degree in nursing), again simplifying the process of getting nurses out of your inbox and into the field.
+Early retirement and a lack of young nurses mean more problems for the industry's future.
+Only through easing the current burdens of travel nurses will the next generation be enticed to sign up.
+Credentially, software tools recognize nursing exam qualifications, including NCLEX-RN and ADN (associate degree in nursing), again simplifying the process of getting nurses out of your inbox and into the field.

 Give your ATS or HRIS systems the boost it needs

-It makes a lot of sense to integrate Credentially with your applicant tracking system (ATS), not just for your team but for your patients and the wider travel nursing industry as a whole.
+It makes a lot of sense to integrate Credentially with your applicant tracking system (ATS) for your team, your patients, and the wider travel nursing industry.
 Whichever recruitment software you use needs to go further, and Credentially is that shot of adrenaline it needs.
-Ridding yourself of the need for excel sheets and mindless paperwork is only the beginning.
+Ridding yourself of the need for Excel sheets and mindless paperwork is only the beginning.

-If you're looking to flatten the hurdles that stand in the way of building a ready-to-work staff bank of travel nurses, as well as staying on top of competitors and skating through the nursing shortages, then do get in touch with Credentially.
+If you're looking to flatten the hurdles that stand in the way of building a ready-to-work staff bank of travel nurses, staying on top of competitors, and skating through the nursing shortages, get in touch with Credentially.
 Integrations with OIG and SAM, along with your existing ATS or HRIS software, allow us to tackle the obstacles in the nursing industry.
-You can sleep soundly at night knowing American citizens are sleeping safer at night on your watch.
+Knowing American citizens sleep safely on your watch, you can sleep soundly at night.

-As a healthcare facility, recruiting travel nurses can be a challenging and time-consuming process.
-However, by utilizing with Credentially, you can simplify the onboarding process and access a wider pool of qualified candidates.
+Recruiting travel nurses can be challenging and time-consuming in a healthcare facility.
+However, by utilizing Credentially, you can simplify the onboarding process and access a wider pool of qualified candidates.
 Book a demo with Credentially to witness the magic of how Credentially.

 Learn how Dr Fertility have made their compliance process simple in preparation for their CQC inspection and the ability to evidence compliance quickly for inspectors.